partagexyz/1000fans/README.md

-## Exclusive Fan Clubs on the NEAR Blockchain
+## Exclusive Fans Clubs on the NEAR Blockchain
-We are developing a premium, token-gated platform for an artist to connect with their 1000 most dedicated fans.
-This platform will offer exclusive music, video content, and access to private events, all secured by blockchain technology.
+We are developing a premium, token-gated platform for artists, creators, producers, and their music labels and distributors to connect with their 1000 most engaged fans.
+This platform provides fans with exclusive content, a music and video player, link to private events and a closed chat for fans and their favorite artist.
+All secured by crypto tokens technology.

 #### Technology Stack:
 - **Blockchain**: NEAR Blockchain
 - **Frontend**: JavaScript with the latest Next.js framework
-- **Smart Contract**: An NFT minter contract, limited to 1000 tokens, to be deployed on NEAR's mainnet post-testnet validation.
+- **Smart Contract**: An NFT minter contract, limited to 1000 fans tokens.

+#### Smart Contract Features:
+A smart contract to mint, transfer and check ownership of 1000 fans tokens (from fan000 to fan999).
+Any token holder can offer their token for sale.
+Any near wallet owner can buy tokens.

 #### Frontend Features:
 - **Homepage**: Designed to engage and excite potential members with details about exclusive perks and artist insights.